 In this section, you'll learn how to:

-Before you start
+Before you begin

-- Go to the management console.
-Then log in to Yandex.Cloud or sign up if you don't have an account yet.
+- Go to the management console and log in to Yandex Cloud or register if you don't have an account yet.

-TRIAL_ACTIVE.
+TRIAL_ACTIVEstatus.
 If you don't have a billing account, create one.

 Create a project

-To create a project:
+To create a project in DataSphere:

-- Enter the Name of the project.
+- Enter the name of the project.

 You can install missing packages using the pip package manager.